diyessi/explications/content/articles/autodiff1.md

 ```
 So $\frac{dy}{da}=x+b$ and $\frac{dy}{db}=x+a.$

 If you think it is a bit mysterious how backwards propagation ends up with the correct values, your intuition is correct.
 If is often explained as just being the chain rule, along with some vigorous hand waving.
 Of course the chain rule is involved, but it is more interesting than just the chain rule.
-A future page will explain how it works.
+A future page will explain why it works.

 # Tensor derivatives

 For a scalar $t$, we treat $dt$ as a scalar.
 For a tensor $t$ we treat $dt$ as a tensor with the same shape.
-For non-negative integers, $I, J, \ldots$, $t[I,J, \ldots]$ designates a tensor of the given shape, while for $i\in I, j\in j, \ldots, t[i,j,\ldots]$ designates an element of the tensor. $t[i,J,\ldots]$ is a slice of the tensor.
+For non-negative integers, $I, J, \ldots$, $t[I,J, \ldots]$ designates a tensor of the given shape, while for $i\in I, j\in j, \ldots, t[i,j,\ldots]$ designates an element of the tensor.

+$t[i,J,\ldots]$ is a slice of the tensor.

 ## Vector addition